duan602728596/antd-schema-form/README.md

 * `title: string`: Title, used to describe the role of the keyword.
 The title of the form.
 * `description: string`: Description, used to describe the role of the keyword.
 A description of the form.
 * `oneOf: Array<object>`: Multiple types of keywords possible.
+* `$componentType: string`: Rendered as other components.
+* `$oneOfComponentType: string`: Rendered as other component when there has an *oneOf* attribute.
+OneOf custom component [reference](https://github.com/duan602728596/antd-schema-form/blob/master/src/components/FormObject/OneOf.tsx)。
 * `$oneOfIndex: number`: The index of the selected Radio.Group under *oneOf*.
 * `$oneOfDisabled: boolean`: *OneOf* is disabled under Radio.Group.
 * `$hidden: boolean`: Hide form fields (form values still exist).